darrylma/machine_learning_exercise_prediction/Machine_Learning_to_Predict_Type_of_Exercise.md

 ## Executive Summary

+We set out to create a prediction model that would be able to predict if a barbell lift was being performed properly given measurements from accelerometers placed on the belt, forearm, arm, and dumbbell.
+We managed to create a random forest model that achieved 100% accuracy on both our validation and testing datasets.
+Additionally, we determined that in order to perform a barbell lift correctly, it is most important that the subject maintain his/her hips in the proper position as well as complete the full forearm motion.

 ## Introduction

-The goal of this project is to predict the manner in which a subject performed barbell lifts based on input from accelerometers on the belt, forearm, arm, and dumbell.
+The goal of this project is to predict the manner in which a subject performed barbell lifts based on input from accelerometers placed on the belt, forearm, arm, and dumbbell.
 Six participants of age between 20-28 were asked to perform barbell lifts correctly and incorrectly in 5 different ways:

 1. Class A: exactly according to the specification
 2. Class B: throwing the elbows to the front